Very Big Things (like caring for a baby or toddler) often come with surprising amounts of painful feelings

 But despite my fortunate life circumstances, I am heartbreakingly, devastatingly familiar with the death of people I love, the end of marriage, betrayal by people I trusted.
 My Very Big Things shifted the ground beneath my feet, and often flooded me with persistent, powerful, distressing emotions – especially at night, when we humans are particularly vulnerable.

 There were many times when the Very Big Thing seemed to go on and on, and I wished that I could escape it.
-I hoped never to have to deal with another Very Big Thing ever again.
-I wondered how I could possibly live through yet another Very Big Thing!
+I hoped never to have to deal with another Very Big Thing ever again!
+I wondered how I could possibly ever live through yet another Very Big Thing!
 I thought many times in recent years: surely there is a limit to how many more Very Big Things I have to deal with?
 This hardly seems fair!

 But then I remember that these are normal thoughts for a human mind when the going gets tough.
 For as long as I am alive, Very Big Things will come along, often outside my control, to transform me and – depending on how I relate to them – to bring my life soulfulness and depth.